 Infrastructure theme Neighbourhood infrastructure Trigger point for delivery unless otherwise agreed with IBC and included in the Infrastructure Delivery Plan to be submitted to and approved by the Council.
 Note that dwelling numbers in Table 3 apply to total number in neighbourhood.
-Access & transport Off-site junction improvements in surrounding road network Connection to the Urban Traffic Management & Control (UTMC) system Travel plan development, implementation & monitoring Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
+Access & transport Off-site junction improvements in surrounding road network Connection to the Urban Traffic Management & Control (UTMC) system Travel Plan development, implementation & monitoring Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Travel Plan to be submitted and agreed with SCC Highways department as part of full/outline application for the development of the site.
 To be implemented and monitored during and following each phase of the neighbourhood development.
+Improvements to Fonnereau Way (complete section linking railway line and Lower Road) Pedestrian & cycle signage (monoliths) Prior to occupation of 500 dwellings.
+Contributions to be secured at an appropriate stage in the development.

-Improvements to Fonnereau Way Prior to occupation of 300 dwellings unless otherwise agreed with IBC in view of neighbourhood sequencing, although it should be delivered no later than the completion of the initial ancillary works to the country park to appropriately upgrade this for public access.
-Education & early years 2 FE primary school & nursery Serviced site (with access roads) to be transferred and 1FE primary school & nursery facility provided prior to occupation of 200 dwellings unless a revised timetable for delivery is otherwise agreed with IBC in conjunction with SCC Education department where sustainable access to another primary school & nursery with capacity is available.
+Education & early years 2FE (forms of entry) primary school & nursery with the potential for some facilities to be shared with the community Serviced site (with access roads) to be transferred and 1FE primary school & nursery facility provided prior to occupation of 200 dwellings unless a revised timetable for delivery is otherwise agreed with IBC in conjunction with SCC Education department where sustainable access to another primary school & nursery with capacity is available.
 The need and timetable for the provision of a second form of entry will be reviewed following this.
+Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
 Open space, recreation & play Neighbourhood parks, allotments & open spaces with equipped sport & play facilities as per SPD In accordance with phasing plan to be agreed prior to the commencement of development.

-Community infrastructure Local Centre infrastructure framework; CCTV & charging point(s) for electric vehicles Prior to occupation of 500 dwellings Community centre Potential joint facility with country park visitor centre (see entry in Table 1).
-Otherwise, the trigger point will be determined by the approved Infrastructure Delivery Plan.
-Other items Household waste facilities (sum) Phased payments to be secured following occupation of early phase of development in neighbourhood.
+Community infrastructure Local Centre supporting infrastructure (CCTV, electric charging points, recycling facility, cycle parking etc. as detailed in agreed infrastructure framework) Prior to occupation of 500 dwellings.
+Community centre (may include workspace hub) Delivery linked to provision of Country Park visitor centre.
+Reserved & serviced site for community use (up to 0.25ha) Prior to occupation of 500 dwellings and agreed marketing strategy thereafter.
+Other items Household waste facilities (sum) Contributions to be secured at an appropriate stage in the development.
 Superfast broadband infrastructure To be delivered in each phase of development in neighbourhood.

-Table 4: Neighbourhood infrastructure requirements for Red House Village
+Table 4: Neighbourhood infrastructure requirements for Red House